Kemeny's Constant for Markov Processes

-\b{ 1.
+\b{1.
 Introduction}

 Let $X$ be a positive recurrent Markov process with state space $E$ and unique stationary distribution $\pi$.
 Suppose that for each pair $(x,y)$ of states we have $\PPP^x[T_y<\infty]=1$, where $T_y$ denotes the hitting time of $y$.
-It was shown in \ref{\KS}, in the context of Markov chains with finite $E$, that the ``mean time to equilibrium"
+It was shown in \reef{\KS}, in the context of Markov chains with finite $E$, that the ``mean time to equilibrium''

 does not, in fact, depend on the starting state $x$.
-Recently, Pinsky \ref{\Pin} has demonstrated the same result in the context of $1$-dimensional diffusions.
-For further background discussion, see pp.~1311--1312 in \ref{\Hun14}, and also \ref{\Dev}.
+Recently, Pinsky \reef{\Pin} has demonstrated the same result in the context of $1$-dimensional diffusions.
+For further background discussion, see pp.~1311--1312 in \reef{\Hun}, and also \reef{\Dev}.

-In this paper I present a new proof of the constancy of the ``Kemeny function" $K$ defined above.
-I will first prove the result in the case of discrete-time Markov chains as a way to highlight the main idea, shorn of technical issues.
-The proof is certainly not as brief as Doyle's \ref{\D}, but the method can be made to work in a much more general context.
+In this paper we present a new proof of the constancy of the ``Kemeny function'' $K$ defined above.
+We will first prove the result in the case of discrete-time Markov chains as a way to highlight the main idea, shorn of technical issues.
+The proof may not be as brief as Doyle's \reef{\D}, but the method can be made to work in a much more general context.

 The Markov chain case is the subject of section 2.
 Section 3 treats the case of continuous-time strong Markov processes in duality.
-When $E$ is uncountable, the constancy of $K$ may fail on a $\pi$-null exceptional set.
-In sections 4 and 5 we consider refinements of the basic result, giving conditions under which the exceptional set is empty.
-Section 6 contains two examples.
+The preliminary Theorem (3.9) establishes the constancy of $K$ a.s.\ with respect to the invariant distribution $\pi$.
+In section 4 we refine the basic result, showing that the exceptional set is in fact empty.
+This hinges on the apparently new result that $\sup_x\EEE^x[T_y]<\infty$ for all $y\in E$, in complete generality.
+Section 5 concerns the situation in which all states are regular.
+We use a different method, based on a symmetry noticed by Eisenbaum and Kaspi \reef{\EK}, to show that $K$ is constant.
+Section 6 contains four examples.

 \b{Notation} If $(F,\FF)$ is a measurable space we use $b\FF$ to denote the vector space of bounded $\FF$-measurable functions mapping $F$ into $\RRR$; likewise $p\FF$ is the convex cone of $\FF$-measurable functions mapping $F$ into $[0,\infty[$.
 And $bp\EE$ is just $b\EE\cap p\EE$.
 If $\mu$ is a measure on $(F,\FF)$ we sometimes write $\mu(f)$ for $\int_F f\,d\mu$.